LeeDenise/clinic-web-app/README.md

 ## What this app is?

-> This is a web application for clinic, providing basic information about ABC clinic and make reservation and manage it.
+> This is a web application for clinic, providing basic information and the management and reservation system.
 >
 > - Make reservation
 > - Cancel reservation